 Fulvestrant, like tamoxifen, attaches to the estrogen receptor.
 However, unlike tamoxifen, it destroys the receptor, thereby blocking all estrogen activity.
 It is given once per month by intramuscular injection for as long as it is beneficial in the treatment of advanced or metastatic breast cancer.

 Luteinizing hormone (LH) is secreted from cells in the pituitary gland and stimulates the ovaries to produce and secrete estrogen.
-Luteinizing hormone-releasing hormone (LHRH) agonists are used to block the action of LH.
+LHRH agonists are used to block the action of LH.
 Doing so blocks ovarian production of estrogen.
 LHRH agonists are used for chemical ovarian ablation.

-Androgens, progesterone, and progestational agents have been used to treat advanced, hormone-sensitive breast cancer when other medications have not been effective.
+Androgens, progesterone, and progestational agents have been used to treat advanced, hormone-sensitive breast cancer when other medicines have not been effective.

 Ovarian ablation is the destruction or removal of ovarian tissue.
 The reduction of tissue decreases the amount of hormones being produced in the body.
 It is useful for pre- and perimenopausal women only.

 The most common method used is called chemical ovarian ablation.
-Goserelin is a medication that reduces production of luteinizing hormone (LH) from the pituitary gland, which leads to a reduction of estrogen.
+Goserelin is a medicine that reduces production of LH from the pituitary gland, which leads to a reduction of estrogen.
 This can result in shrinking the tumor or slowing the progression of cancer.

 Goserelin can be used alone or with other forms of treatment.
 Further study is needed to determine if ovarian ablation is more effective when combined with other treatments or when given alone.